angular/angularfire/docs/firestore/documents.md

 **Why would you use it?** - When you just need the object data.
 No document metadata is attached which makes it simple to render to a view.

-**When would you not use it?** - When you need the `id` of the document to use data manipulation metods.
+**When would you not use it?** - When you need the `id` of the document to use data manipulation methods.
 This method assumes you either are saving the `id` to the document data or using a "readonly" approach.

 ### `snapshotChanges()`
 **What is it?** - Returns an Observable of data as a `DocumentChangeAction`.